We're an American Band (song)

-"We're an American Band" is a song by American rock band Grand Funk Railroad, released in 1973 from the band's seventh album of the same name, which became the band's first number one single, released July 2, 1973.
+"We're an American Band" is a song by American rock band Grand Funk Railroad.
+Released on July 2, 1973, from the band's album of the same name, it became the band's first single to top the Billboard charts.
 Written by Don Brewer and produced by Todd Rundgren, its huge chart success broadened Grand Funk's appeal.
-It was sung by drummer Don Brewer who began doing more lead vocals for the band and helped with their transition to making top 40 hits.
+In a 2023 interview, Brewer said the song, which stitches together snippets of events from the band's touring life, was written in an effort to garner the band more hits as FM radio stations were transitioning into singles-oriented formats.